retroriff/supercollider-px/README.md

-# Px: A Tailored Class Set for Enhanced Live Coding in SuperCollider
+# A Tailored Class Set for Enhanced Live Coding in SuperCollider

 A set of classes designed to generate patterns on a NodeProxy and streamline the integration of effects.
 These classes prioritize ease of use, offering a straightforward solution for creating pattern shortcuts and enhancing them with effects.
 Below is a basic example: